SmKou/week-16/README.md

-# Week 16 (React)
+# Week 16

 By: Stella Marie

+Week 16 of Epicodus: Help queue demo project done in different JS frameworks.

 ## Description

-### Help Queue in TS (React)

-Demo app for creating a help queue in typescript, using hooks and functional components.
+Help queue is a ticket manager for Epicodus students to report issues to their teachers.
 Consists of CRUD functionality for tickets.
+Each version of Help Queue is based on the original project modified from the Epicodus lessons on LearnHowToProgram to use Typescript.
+All other versions from the first are scaffolded using Vite.

+**Frameworks**
 - React
 - Svelte
 - SvelteKit